Professional Learning Terms and Conditions - General

 - Not all events permit cancellation.
 Please read the published event-specific T&Cs.

 - Cancellation without charge will only be accepted via this website.
 If permitted, a cancellation must be done before the published ‘cancellation permitted’ date.
 Please contact the event organiser (as displayed on the event listing in the Professional Learning calendar) only if exceptional circumstances for late cancellation or non-attendance prevail.
-The organiser must then seek approval from AISWA Executive Director.

 - For PL events run at AISWA (in-person), 3 business days’ notice for cancellation is usually published.
 Please check event details.